 smenon@ebanetwork.com

-Dr. Sujeeta Elizabeth Menon is a passionate social worker dedicated to the advancement of juvenile justice for the last 18 years both in Singapore (where she was born and lived) and Houston.
-She has developed and implemented evidence-based programs with sustainable systems that produce positive outcomes and measurable impact.
-Her core skills and experience involve working with Local, State, and Federal agencies, non-profit Executive Leadership, Program and Policy Development, Grant Making, Monitoring and Evaluation, Research, Teaching, Training and Development, Strategic Partnerships, and Capacity building.
+Dr. Sujeeta Elizabeth Menon is a passionate Social Worker dedicated to the advancement of Youth Justice since 2006 both in Singapore (where she was born and lived) and Houston.
+Upon obtaining her MSW ('17) and Ph.D ('21) from the University of Houston, Graduate College of Social Work, she worked for a local non-profit in Houston, TX and implemented evidence-based programs for Justice-Involved youth with measurable impact.
+Her core skills and experience involve working with Local, State, and Federal agencies, non-profit Executive Leadership, Program and Policy Development, Grant writing, Monitoring and Evaluation, Research, Teaching, Training and Development, Strategic Partnerships, and Capacity building.

 Lisa McCarthy